-- · Semester calendar, with final exams administered in June - · Letter grades A through F, including pluses and minuses (see grade distribution below) - $\cdot$ Final grades for all courses excluding health and physical education are factored into an unweighted grade point average (GPA). - · Packer does not report any type of class rank.
+- · Semester calendar - Letter grades A through F, including pluses and minuses (see grade distribution below) - Final grades for all courses excluding health and physical education are factored into an unweighted grade point average (GPA) - · Packer does not report class rank

 Packer pivoted to remote learning mid-March 2020 following our school closure due to Covid-19.
 Classes were held synchronously and asynchronously to continue to meet our curricular goals and provide the most robust learning experience.
-Through our advisory program, teachers continued daily virtual checkins with their cohorts.
-All students were graded on a P/F basis for the spring semester of 2019-2020.
+(All students were graded on a P/F basis for the spring semester of 2019-2020).